AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 #### Event Date Attribution in Adobe Advertising

 In Adobe Advertising, you can report conversion data either by the associated click date/event date (the date of the click or impression event) or by the transaction date (conversion date).
 The concept of click/event date reporting doesn't exist in [!DNL Analytics]; all conversions tracked in [!DNL Analytics] are reported by transaction date.
 As a result, the same conversion may be reported with different dates in Adobe Advertising and [!DNL Analytics].
 For example, consider a user who clicks an ad on January 1 and converts on January 5.
-If you're viewing the conversion data by event date in Adobe Advertising, then the conversion will be reported on January 1, when the click occurred.
-In [!DNL Analytics], the same conversion would be reported on January 5.
+If you're viewing the conversion data by event date in Adobe Advertising, then the conversion is reported on January 1, when the click occurred.
+In [!DNL Analytics], the same conversion is reported on January 5.

 ![Example of a conversion attributed to different dates](/help/integrations/assets/a4adc-conversions-based-on.png)